Skip to main navigationSkip to main contentSkip to footer HealthSpring logo HealthSpring logo

 How can you get Medicare Part D?

-Part D plans are offered and managed through private insurers, like HealthSpring, as standalone plans.
+Part D plans are offered and managed through private insurers, like HealthSpring.
 Medicare states that Part D plans must provide you with a minimum standard level of coverage.
 Otherwise, Part D plans can differ between insurers by level of coverage, drug list (also called formulary), pharmacy networks and monthly premium.

 Are you entitled to Medicare Part A and/or enrolled in Part B?
 If so, there are two ways you can get Part D prescription drug coverage: